 The final stage in the phasing-out of regulated tariffs on 1 January 2016 was the largest in terms of the number of customers affected.
-This deadline affected both non-domestic consumers of gas consuming more than 30 MWh/year (restaurants, offices, workshops, smaller supermarkets or medium-sized condominiums) and electricity customers subscribed to a power above 36 kVA (medium-sized and large commercial centres, office towers, industrial sites, large hotels, local authorities, etc.).
-At the end of April 2014, 111,000 sites were affected by this last deadline for the phas-
+This deadline affected both non-domestic consumers of gas consuming more than 30 MWh/year (restaurants, number as on 1 January 2015, for natural gas, the same offices, workshops, smaller supermarkets or medium-sized condominiums) and electricity customers subscribed to a power above 36 kVA (medium-sized and large commercial centres, office towers, industrial sites, large hotels, local authorities, etc.).
+At the end of April 2014, 111,000 sites were affected by this last deadline for the phasing-out of regulated tariffs with ENGIE for gas and 437,000 with EDF for electricity.